CIT2318/intro-to-laravel/intro-to-laravel.md

 * We no longer need PHP tags to execute PHP code, instead we can use double curly brackets {{ }} e.g.
 ```
-<li><a href="{{url('deleteform')}}">Delete Films</a></li>
+<li><a href="{{url('deletelist')}}">Delete </a></li>
 ```
-* In this example the url function simply outputs the base url of the site. *deleteform* is added to the end of this url.
+* In this example the url function simply outputs the base url of the site. *deletelist* is added to the end of this url.
 Use inspect or view source in the browser to see the url that is generated.

-* Create additional child views for your other pages, details, addform etc.
+* Create additional child views for your other pages, details, create etc.
 * Check these work.

-##Adding Some CSS
+## Adding Some CSS

 In *master.blade.php* there is already a link to a CSS file.

 * Create a simple CSS file and save it in the public/css folder as *style.css*.
 * Test this works.

-##Working with a Database
+## Working with a Database
 The first thing you will need to do is specify your database settings.

 * Open the .env file.
-* Edit the values for DB_DATABASE, DB_USERNAME and DB_PASSWORD
+* Edit the values for DB_DATABASE, DB_USERNAME and DB_PASSWORD.
+Before you do this, you might want to set up a new database in XAMPP so you don't get any conflicts with tables from existing projects.

-###Creating Database Migrations
+### Creating Database Migrations
 Laravel allows us to define database schemas using PHP code.
 We call these migrations.
 This makes it very easy to undo changes to the structure of our database and tables, and to completely re-design and re-create our tables without having to import/export .sql files.

 We will use Artisan to generate our migrations.
-Make sure the XAMPP shell is open and in the you laravel project directory.
+Make sure the XAMPP shell is open and you are in the laravel project directory.
 Enter the following command:

 ```
 php artisan make:migration create_films_table --create=films